-CTW currently has approximately 6,000 water connections and provides potable water to 15,000 consumers in 14 towns and villages.
+CTW currently has approximately 6,100 water connections and provides potable water to 15,000 consumers in 14 towns and villages.

-CTW is a constituency of three (3) local government areas, namely, Blayney, Cabonne and Weddin.
+CTW is a constituency of three (3) local government areas: Blayney, Cabonne and Weddin.
 The Board of CTW comprises two (2) delegates each elected by their constituent council for a four-year term.
-However, this current term (December 2021 to September 2024) will be less than three (3) years due to local government election postponements as a result of the COVID-19 pandemic.
+This current term runs from the election held in September 2024 to September 2028.

-The current CTW Board Members are listed below.
+The current CTW Board Members are: